-There were no reports that government officials or the national police committed violations.
+Impunity was not an issue, since there were no reports that government officials or the national police committed human rights abuses.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings b.
 Disappearance c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment